kefahi/edraj/edraj.md

 * Every entity in the system has a life-long globally unique identifier (guid): Actor, Work-group, Content, ...etc.
 * Basic **Verbs**:
   * Create
-  * Update content
-  * Update meta-data (Access-control/permission included)
+  * Update content / meta-data (Access-control/permission included)
   * Delete
   * Query (with filtering)
+  * Subscribe/Poll for notifications
 * Every thing is persisted on the file-system including messages. _implementation recommendation_.
 * The caching/index component should always be able to completely rebuild the cache/indexes as such it should only be considered for performance purposes.
 * Future: both in-motion and in-transit data should be encrypted